jjocelyngonzalez/giphysearchwebsite/README.md

-# foodsfordagainswebsite
+# giphy search api website
-website that uses a real api to search for healthy recipes
+website that uses a real api to search